IamShaDoW666/botify/README.md

-# Better Auth Starter 🚀
+# Botify 🚀

-Better Auth Starter is a Next.js 15 boilerplate with built-in authentication using **BetterAuth**.
-It supports **Google Login** and **BetterAuth credentials**, providing a solid foundation for any Next.js project requiring authentication.
+Botify is a modern **Whatsapp Automation** system built with Next.js 15, featuring authentication  and a sleek UI using Tailwind CSS and ShadCN.

 ## ✨ Features